rdw88/CUDA-Neural-Network/README.md

 # Set activation functions for each layer
 network.set_layer_activations([Activation.relu(max_threshold=100), Activation.relu(max_threshold=100), Activation.sigmoid()])

+# Set the loss function to use when calculating the error of the network
+network.set_loss_function(LossFunction.MEAN_SQUARED_ERROR)

 # Train the network in batches (batch size set to 2)
 network.train(